akaase/hw-07-var-scope-and-debugging/README.md

 # Part 1: Light Reading

 Read through the examples in this article about [data types and type conversion](https://www.datacamp.com/community/tutorials/python-data-type-conversion).

-Then, answer the following questions.
+Then, answer the following questions in a file called `part1.txt`.

 1. **_Coercion_ is another term for which of the following concepts in Python?**